Jorts (cat)

-Jorts is an orange tabby cat that initially rose to fame in December 2021 for a viral Reddit thread discussing workplace attempts to train him that included him being smeared with margarine.
+Jorts is an orange tabby cat that initially rose to internet fame in December 2021 in a viral Reddit thread discussing purported workplace attempts to train him that included him being smeared with margarine.
 A Twitter account personifying Jorts (and his fellow workplace cat Jean) as a supporter of organized labor has since received recognition.

+Description and early life

+Jorts is an orange tabby cat.
+He was a stray in his early years before being taken in by office workers.
+After being known to forage for food in dumpsters, the office workers, who already had a cat named Jean, provided care to Jorts.

 Office events

-Jorts and Jean are two cats that live in an office space.
-Jorts cannot perform certain daily tasks such as opening doors, whereas Jean is described as a comparatively smart cat who helps Jorts.
+Jorts is described by the Reddit thread as being unable to perform common daily tasks such as opening doors, whereas Jean is described as a comparatively smart cat who helps Jorts.

-To prevent Jorts from being trapped behind doors, staff in the office space purchased a doorstop.
+According to the post, to prevent Jorts from being trapped behind doors, staff in the office space purchased a doorstop.
 Another staff member, alias "Pam," objected to this.
 Pam then compiled a list of training tasks for Jorts in the office, which was met with disagreement by other staff, who said that Jorts would not learn due to his low intellect.
 When a member of the office staff asserted that "you can't expect Jean's tortoiseshell smarts from orange cat Jorts," Pam stated that this was "perpetuating ethnic stereotypes by saying orange cats are dumb."
 Pam reportedly requested racial sensitivity training before agreeing to return to work.
 "Jorts", "Jean", and "Pam" were stated to be pseudonyms to preserve the anonymity of the workforce.
-Later, Jorts' Twitter account confirmed that Jorts and Jean were the cats' real names.
+Later, Jorts' Twitter account stated that Jorts and Jean were the cats' real names.

-The events led to the involvement of human resources management at the workplace.
+According to an update on Reddit by the original poster, the events led to the involvement of human resources management at the workplace.
 Discussions with human resources led to the discovery that Pam had been applying margarine to Jorts in an attempt to motivate him to groom himself more effectively.
-These events were anonymously posted in December 2021 to Reddit's "Am I the Asshole" subreddit, resulting in extensive public awareness.
+These events were anonymously posted in December 2021 to Reddit's "Am I the Asshole" subreddit.
 An agreement was ultimately reached to resolve the dispute.

+In January 2022, critique linking Jorts' lack of intelligence and apparent poor life skills to the color of his coat was refuted by the chief medical officer of San Diego Humane Society.